New Mexico chile: Roasting season

 The first crop of chile of the year usually arrives at retail in New Mexico and surrounding areas by August, which signals the start of "roasting season".
 Retail establishments around the state, including national chains such as Albertsons and Walmart, set up apparatuses called 'chile roasters' outside, and display signage advertising the availability of the fruit.
 A chile roaster consists of a drum with the long side of heavy gauge steel diamond mesh and the ends of thick plate steel discs, mounted horizontally on a frame over powerful propane burners.
 A shaft usually runs through the center of the drum to act as an axle, a design pioneered by Emilio Ortega while in California.

 A customer's chile purchase (usually a standard-size produce box-full) is loaded into the cylinder by the retailer, who usually assumes a role also called a "chile roaster", via a hatch in the mesh side.
 The drum is then turned, either by motor or hand crank, and the chile tumbles within over the flames, ensuring the chile pods are heated on every side as they shed their skins; this ensures the chile skins blister appropriately to allow for easier peeling of the chile.
-Skins, seeds, and other debris falls through the bottom of the drum.
-This process is the most popular method since it offers a physical display of the chile; it offers the sound of the chile crackling, and the sight of the blistering and falling skins, accompanied by the widely distributed smell of the roasting peppers which has become a staple during the early New Mexican autumn, as well as the state's official aroma.
+Skins, seeds, and other debris fall through the bottom of the drum.
+This process is the most popular method since it offers a physical display of the chile; it offers the sound of the chile crackling, and the sight of the blistering and falling skins, accompanied by the widely distributed smell of the roasting peppers, which has become a staple during the early New Mexican autumn, as well as the state's official aroma.
 The skins of the roasted peppers are inedible, and peeling the chile to prepare them for freezer storage is a traditional family communal activity.
 Some people eat the fresh roasted chile as a snack, but the Chile Pepper Institute recommends cooking them to 165 F before consuming to reduce the risk of foodborne pathogens.

 Horno-roasting chile, while done less often, is a more traditional method.
 A more common method is simply roasting over an open flame on gas stove-tops and grills.

 The chile roasting season in New Mexico lasts until the first freeze of the year, which usually occurs in late October.
 Sacks of green chile often contain many red chiles as it gets later in the season.
 This mixed chile is called autumn roast, or chile pintado in Spanish, and is a local favorite for many people.